 If you aren’t a follower of Jesus, you may wonder how to make sense of it all.
 Surely, observing the events of our day would rattle the most stable person and cause questions to swirl.
 I’m wondering if you are in that state now; would you be looking for lasting peace?

 The One who lives inside me is the only One who’s been able to give my life peace, purpose, and a plan.
 He is my stability and my joy.

 This all-encompassing God also has a place reserved for me in Heaven.
 I know this for sure, and it’s not because of anything I’ve done.
 It’s actually because of everything He did for me when He died on the cross.
 Then, when I chose to receive His gift of salvation, certainty and assurance became my eternal hope.

 I don’t deserve this one bit.

 My faith is in the person of Jesus, not a religion.
-Because of Jesus, I can keep from becoming insensitive to the world and its troubles.
-My heart is more tender to this world, and prayer is my response.
+Because of Jesus, my heart is more tender to this world, and prayer is my response.
 I don’t lose hope.
 I know there are spiritual forces at work in this world.
-My heart is more tender to this world, and prayer is my response.

-Certainly, I’ve decided to follow Jesus, which means my life is focused on being part of the solution to the world’s ills.
+Certainly, I’ve decided to follow Jesus, which means my life focuses on being part of the solution to the world’s ills.
 But my hope and peace are not found in this world.
+This world, as we know it will not last.
 So how does one find this peace?
-How can one have peace with God in a chaotic world?
+How can one have peace with God in a world shattered in pieces?